Kyle-Pu/Machine-Learning-With-Octave/README.md

-# Machine-Learning-With-Octave

-## Machine Learning Algorithms
+# Machine Learning With Octave
 Some basic machine learning algorithms developed with Octave.
 Also mostly, if not entirely, compatible with MATLAB.